-Take Your Dog To Work Day is almost here!
+Take Your Dog To Work Day is Friday, June 22nd!
 It’s our favorite time of year to show off our sweet fur babies to all our coworkers.
 Everyone should have a positive experience on this fun occasion, especially your dog.
 There are a few steps you should take to make sure your work space is safe for your pup to spend the day as he finds out exactly what it is that you do when you disappear for all those hours.
 Here are a few ways to make your office dog proof for Take Your Dog To Work Day.

 1. Put Pens, Highlighters, And Markers Away